Thursday, December 18, 2025

 While she loved her classes, she didn’t have a mentor to guide her.
 She didn’t get into grad school right away after college.
 Instead, Bieryla worked at Southwest Research Institute.
 When funding ran out, she worked for a geophysics company and then applied for a position at the astronomy lab at Harvard.
 Bieryla was hired and found her perfect fit.

 The position has grown over the last eighteen years.
 Bieryla has done some of her own research on the side through the Smithsonian Institute, and she got her Master’s degree in software engineering.
-She is submitting her doctoral dissertation in astrophysics this year to the University of Southern Queensland.
+She is submitting her doctoral dissertation in astrophysics to the University of Southern Queensland this year.
 “While I’ve been in the field for twenty years, there are things I can’t do without the PhD.”

-One of Bieryla’s roles at the astrophysics lab is Director of Graduate Studies.
+One of Bieryla’s roles at the astrophysics lab is Assistant Director of Undergraduate Studies.
 Within that role, she guides and mentors students in a way she never experienced.
 Outside of assisting students, she has a full plate of duties.

 A typical day includes training grad students on how to run the labs offered at the astrophysics lab, overseeing telescope times allotted to students and teachers, and advising students in the General Astronomy Club.
 The club has weekly dinners, and students have the opportunity to attend the AAS conference each year.
 Bieryla also takes senior students on a trip every August.
 The students have visited Hawaii, Iceland, and Denmark, among others, and gotten to use professional telescopes.